sahildubeydev/videos-media-app/README.md

 # Videos Media

-- This is a mobile responsive web application project an alternative for youtube.
+- This is a mobile responsive web application project an alternative to youtube.

 - This project uses Rapid Youtube v3 API for real time track of vidoes.
 ## Built with